wentama/jpmc_dfg_clone/README.md

 # Team-12
 Data for Good 2022

-This project was developed for Data for Good Hackathon 2022 organized by JP Morgan Chase in Columbus, Ohio
+This project was developed for Data for Good Hackathon 2022 organized by JP Morgan Chase in Columbus, Ohio.
+Members of Team 12 include Brian Fernando (Purdue), Wen Tao Lin (CWRU), Krushna Malapati (CMU), James Pineda (NJIT), Andrew Shih (UC Berkeley), Sutej Singh (USC), and Bara Zekeria (UCSD).

+This repository is a cloned version of the original team repo for the hackathon.

 ## Problem
 Star House operates Central Ohio's only drop-in center for youth, ages 14-24, Who are experiencing homelessness.
 At our 24/7/365 drop-in center, youth are provided access to food, clothing, hygiene items, laundry facilities, showers and a safe place to be.
 Beyond basic needs, our clinical team provides therapy and case management, and partner agencies provide on-site and community-based access to stabilizing resources, such as housing, transportation, health care, employment, education, addiction services, legal aid, government benefits, ID cards and more.